Why we started Closer to the Cure

 Who is Cooper ?

-Cooper is an awesome, active 9-year-old boy who is the honorary host of our annual Bowlathon and the inspiration for ClosertotheCure.org.
+Cooper is an awesome, active 9-year-old boy who is the honorary host of our inspiration for ClosertotheCure.org.

 In December 2016, Cooper (age 6) was diagnosed with Medulloblastoma, a type of pediatric brain tumor.
 He underwent successful surgery to remove the tumor, rehabilitation, radiation therapy, and 14 months of chemotherapy.
 He finished treatment in March 2018.
 We have a new way at looking at the world and try and find silver linings whenever possible.
 Cooper is now two years post treatment.
 Our journey after Cooper's diagnosis reminds us to live life to its fullest each day.

-Cooper has finished the 3rd grade and is making great strides.
+Cooper has started the 4th grade (remotely) and is making great strides so far.
 His strength, perseverance and zest for life is apparent whenever you see him playing his sports, cracking a joke, dancing around with his sister or hanging out with his buddies.
 He is a true inspiration!

 Who is Jennifer?